KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_8_body_section_-_navigation_&_footer.md

     3. Add a `footer` element inside that `div`

-    4. Footers often contain copyright information so let's try using an [HTML entity](http://www.w3schools.com/html/html_entities.asp) to put our copyright symbol in.
-Inside your `footer` tag add the text `&copy;` and the text " Copyright your name 2016"
+    4. Footers often contain copyright information so try using an [HTML entity](http://www.w3schools.com/html/html_entities.asp) to add a copyright symbol.
+Inside the `footer` tag add the text `&copy;` and the text " Copyright your name 2016"

 3. Save your file and reload it in Google Chrome.